HenriquesLab/DL4MicEverywhere/docs/GUI_USER_GUIDE.md

 ## Select a local notebook:

-Similar to the `configuration.yaml` file selection, you can select a `.ipynb` notebook instead of the one provided on the `configuration.yaml` that follows the ZeroCostDL4Mic structure:
+Just like the `configuration.yaml` file selection, you can select a `.ipynb` notebook instead of the one provided in the `configuration.yaml` that follows the ZeroCostDL4Mic structure:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/NOTEBOOK.png"
      alt="Select the local notebook"
      width="60%"
      height="60%" />

-Once selected, the window would look like this:
+After selecting the file, the window should look like this:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/NOTEBOOK_RESULT.png"
      alt="Select the local notebook result"